 OWISM Book Club

-Please buy or borrow the book prior to the book club so that informed discussions can occur!
+Please buy the book prior to the book club so that informed discussions can occur!

-Invite a friend or two and RSVP to Kindred.
+Invite a friend or two and RSVP to Talk about race.
 Please let Joann Bodurtha (firstname.lastname@example.org) know if you have questions or suggestions.

 We look forward to seeing you there!